-In a similar manner, each time your children focus attention, this activation of their alerting and focusing pathways makes those neural circuits stronger and increases their attention focusing abilities.
-They will certainly need this strengthening of attentive focus if they are to learn from lenghty and tedious time spent on drill and kill activities at school.
-Little mental energy may be left when the come home and are required to do more repetive drill work, especially with the lure their videogames, iPods, social networking, and television.
+Similarly, each time your children focus their attention, this activates their neural pathways for alerting and focusing, making those neural circuits stronger.
+As a result, it increases their ability to pay attention and focus.
+Most certainly, they'll need this strengthening of attentive focus if they are to learn from lengthy and tedious time spent on drill-and-kill activities at school.
+Little mental energy may be left when they come home and are required to do more repetitive drill work, especially with the lure of their video games, laptops, social networking, and television.

 Brains Keep Track of Effort that Does or Doesn't Pay Off

 It helps motivate children to exert effort when they believe it will pay off.
 Why?
 The brain evolved for survival.
 Survival is served when the brain evaluates the likelihood that effort will produce a payoff.
 The brain is wired to remember the outcome each time it evaluates a situation (challenging test question, confrontation by a classmate, choice of studying or playing, decision to pay attention to a lecture, whether to try out for a team) and predicts whether effort will pay off.

 There is a special structure in the brain where its only job is to squirt pleasure-evoking dopamine into the prefrontal cortex (the place where past memories are activated to make the prediction) when a prediction (i.e., choice, answer, social response, decision to put in physical effort, prediction that doing homework is a better choice than playing) is found to be accurate.